This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We camped down the road but popped in here after our hike through the rainforest.

 One other worthy stop while at Lake Quinault is the Salmon House Restaurant.
 As the name suggests, you’ll find plenty of local salmon choices.

 It was perfectly cooked melt-in-your-mouth salmon.
 I went for the house special – Dill Salmon.

 Lake Quinault’s north shore is in Olympic National Park while the south shore is managed by the forest service.

-If you have a Annual pass you’ll be covered for fees to South Shore area.
+If you have an Annual pass you’ll be covered for fees to the South Shore area.
 Your fee for the National Park does not extend to this region.